RECENT PRO BONO WORK

 pantograph or lapidary saw to make such precise cuts, but had to free hand

-cut them with a jewelers saw blade in a stationary scroll Delta model saw.
+cut them with a jewelers saw blade using a stationary Delta model scroll saw.

 Above is pix of the layout of the large center diamond and the elongated